 How to take advantage of compound interest

-There are a few ways that everyday people can take advantage of compound interest.
+There are a few ways that consumers can take advantage of compound interest.

 1. Save early

-Consider this example of someone who saves $10,000 per year for 10 years, and then stops saving, compared to someone who saves $2,500 per year for 40 years.
-Assuming both people earn 7 percent annual returns, compounded daily, they will have the following amount at the end of 40 years.
+Consider an example of someone who saves $10,000 a year for 10 years, and then stops saving, compared to someone who saves $2,500 a year for 40 years.
+Assuming both savers earn 7 percent annual returns, compounded daily, here’s how much they will have at the end of 40 years.

 Both people save the same $100,000 overall amount, but the person who saved more earlier winds up with far more at the end of the 40 years.
-Even someone who saves $200,000, or twice as much over the full 40 years, winds up with less because they spread their savings over 40 years instead of doing most of their saving upfront.
+Even someone who saves $200,000, or twice as much over the full 40 years, winds up with less — $1,224,232 — because a smaller amount was saved initially.

 2. Check the APY

 APY shows the effective interest rate of an account, including all of the compounding.
-If you put $1,000 in an account that pays 1 percent interest per year, you might wind up with more than $1,010 in the account after a year if the interest compounds more than annually.
+If you put $1,000 in an account that pays 1 percent interest a year, you might wind up with more than $1,010 in the account after a year if the interest compounds more frequently than annually.

 Comparing the APY rather than the interest rate of two accounts will show which truly pays more interest.